MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-app.md

 ## Update app UI components

-1. In your code editor, open *views/index.hbs* file, then add a *Edit profile* link, which shows the customer user the edit profile UI:
+1. In your code editor, open *views/index.hbs* file, then add an Edit profile* link, which shows the customer user the edit profile UI:

     ```html
     <a href="/users/gatedUpdateProfile">Edit profile</a>